Skip to content

 Choose Your Platform

-For Desktop Applications: - Linux: Best for server applications, command-line tools, and development environments - macOS: Ideal for macOS applications, Safari, and Apple ecosystem apps - Windows: Perfect for Windows applications, .NET software, and enterprise environments
+For Desktop Applications: - Linux: Best for server applications, command-line tools, and development environments - macOS: Limited to BoringSSL-based applications (Chrome) and Python OpenSSL - Windows: Perfect for Windows applications - comprehensive Schannel support via LSASS hooking - Wine: Analyze Windows applications running under Wine on Linux (experimental)

 For Mobile Applications: - Android: Comprehensive Android app analysis with root access - iOS: iOS app analysis requiring jailbroken devices